Change Your Industry, Change Your Luck

-Unless you're in one of the core functions of an industry – an investment analyst at a brokerage, for example, or underwriter in insurance – it's not that hard to separate your job functions from the industry in which you work, PongoResume’s Neece said.
+Function Versus Industry Unless you’re in one of the core functions of an industry – an investment analyst at a brokerage, for example, or underwriter in insurance – it’s not that hard to separate your job functions from the industry in which you work, PongoResume’s Neece said.

 “Industry experience is highly overvalued,” Neece said.
 “Someone could work in a core operation, but their personal core skill set is being a salesperson; when they’re looking to make transitions from one industry to another, they’re just looking for a way to do a similar thing in a different place.”

 It’s also possible, Neece said, to freshen your career prospects by changing departments rather than changing employers or industries.
 “When I was at Fidelity, we had equity and fixed-income analysts who were tired of doing the same thing every day.
 One of the things people did was go into compliance, where they were charged with making sure the composition of portfolios they’d been building was in compliance with company policies.
 Or you could move from the trading floor to being a recruiter looking for other people with similar skills.
 Take baby steps instead of a big shift.”

 The key to making the move successfully is to not only inventory your own skills, but to package them so they’re appropriate for the industry you’re targeting, according to Cheryl Palmer, certified career coach and president of CallToCareer.com.